vanda-mugo/vanda-mugo/README.md

 # Hi there, I'm Vanda Mugo! 👋

-Welcome to my GitHub profile — where I architect scalable systems, build robust APIs, and explore cutting-edge technologies in web development, microservices, and robotics.
+Welcome to my GitHub profile - I architect scalable systems, build robust APIs, and explore cutting-edge technologies in web development and  microservices.

 ## 🚀 About Me